mostlyken/aws-mostly-one-pager/README.md

 ## Getting started with MOSTLY AI

-MOSTLY AI addresses one of the biggest challenges in enterprise data today: the fact that 90% of valuable data is personal, privacy-sensitive, and therefore difficult to access and use.
+MOSTLY AI addresses one of the biggest challenges in enterprise data today: the fact that the vast majority of data of valuable data is personal, privacy-sensitive, and therefore difficult to access and use.

 As AI and LLMs trained on public data reach saturation, the next phase of innovation will be driven by generative AI applied to proprietary datasets.
 Yet, most employees lack both the access to granular personal data and the skills to freely analyze and model it.

 MOSTLY AI bridges this gap by combining privacy-preserving synthetic data with AI assistance, enabling organizations to safely unlock and operationalize their most valuable data assets.
 Together with AWS, MOSTLY AI is bringing this capability to market at scale.

-We've developed this guide as an overview of the MOSTLY AI platform and supporting tools.
+We've developed this guide as an overview of the MOSTLY AI platform and supporting tools that you can use with AWS, SageMaker, and Clean Rooms.

 MOSTLY AI is a powerful platform that supports a range of functionalities.
 These terms will help you understand how the get what you want from the entire MOSTLY AI ecosystem: